All the functions in the join() family, other than jump(), support mapped classes as an output

 of an output std::tuple

-now goes into member mi
+now goes into member mi of an output

 // Somewhere in a namespace, not in a function struct movie_deployment { boost::optional<screen> s; movie m; }; QUINCE_MAP_CLASS(movie_deployment, (s)(m)); // Somewhere inside a function: const query<movie_deployment> movie_deployments = screens.right_join<movie_deployment>(movies, screens->current_movie_id == movies->id);